MiamiOH/foreman_custom_tab/README.md

     'Certificate Name': certname
     'OS Title': operatingsystem.title
     'OS Type': operatingsystem.type
-  :title: foo
 ```

 ## Verify the Custom Tab is loaded
 Navigate to /hosts/, click on one of the listed host.
-There should be tabs: 'Properties', 'Metrics', 'Templates', 'NICs' and 'Custom Tab or custom_tab.title'
+There should be tabs: 'Properties', 'Metrics', 'Templates', 'NICs' and 'Custom Tab'

 ## Development mode
 Add the custom_tab config to <foreman_repo>/config/settings.yaml